ToshioCP/Gtk4-tutorial/gfm/sec12.md

 ![Caller and TfeTextView](../image/open.png)

-1. A caller get a pointer `tv` to TfeTextView by calling `tfe_text_view_new`.
+1. A caller gets a pointer `tv` to TfeTextView by calling `tfe_text_view_new`.
 2. The caller connects the handler (left bottom in the diagram) and the signal "open-response".
-3. It calls `tfe_text_view_open` to let the user select a file from GtkFileChooserDialog.
+3. It calls `tfe_text_view_open` to prompt the user to select a file from GtkFileChooserDialog.
 4. The dialog emits a signal and it invokes the handler `open_dialog_response`.
-5. The handler read the file and set it into GtkTextBuffer and emits a signal to inform the response status.
+5. The handler reads the file and inserts the text into GtkTextBuffer and emits a signal to inform the response status.
-6. The handler outside TfeTextView recieves the signal.
+6. The handler outside TfeTextView receives the signal.

 ## Get file function